 “I think it’s a good idea for both adults and adolescents to switch off the nightly news and try not to look too much at social media in the evenings, because it just heightens anxiety,” she says.

 Regardless of the content, the bright light emitted by TVs, phones, computers and video games is also believed to disrupt melatonin levels (melatonin is the hormone that helps us sleep), and can overstimulate us when we should be calming down and preparing to sleep.
 Associate Professor Heussler recommends switching off screens at least half an hour before bed.

 For parents of young children, Associate Professor Heussler recommends giving anxious kids an outlet to express their worries before they go to bed.

 “You can ask your kids, ‘What has worried you today?’, and then make an overt gesture of giving those worries to Mum and Dad to look after overnight,” she says.
 “You could ask them to draw pictures of their worries and lock the pictures in a box, or put them in an envelope to give to you to look after.
 That can help anxious kids to put their worries away for the night.

-“It’s important to be able to talk to your kids about their anxieties and stresses, but you also need to learn how to calm yourself.
-That might be a distraction before bed, like reading a few pages of a book, to stop your thoughts just running ‘round and ‘round in circles.”
+“It’s important to be able to talk to your kids about their anxieties and stresses, but you also need to prioritise calming yourself.
+That might include a distraction before bed, like reading a few pages of a book to stop your thoughts just running ‘round and ‘round in circles.”